springgen-dev/springgen/README.md

 database config, security hardening, Docker, and CI/CD pipeline.
 Most developers rebuild this from scratch or copy-paste from a previous project every single time.

-SpringGen is built around that repeated workflow.Whether you are a freelancer spinning up a new client backend, a founder building an MVP, or a developer starting another microservice — run the CLI or web UI, get a consistent production-ready backend, and start writing business logic.
+SpringGen is built around that repeated workflow.
+Whether you are a freelancer spinning up a new client backend, a founder building an MVP, or a developer starting another microservice — run the CLI or web UI, get a consistent production-ready backend, and start writing business logic.

 No copy-pasting.
 No forgotten configs.
 No "how did I set this up last time."

-SpringGen uses deterministic template/module engine to assemble tested Spring Boot project structures, configurations, and production-ready components.
+SpringGen uses a deterministic template/module engine to assemble tested Spring Boot project structures, configurations, and production-ready components.

 ---